dcycle/convert_media_tags_to_markup/README.md

 * After a few minutes, the script should give you a login link to a local development environment.
 Go there.
 * In /node/add/article, create an article with an image, this will be your file entity.
 * Go to /admin/content/files and hover over "1 place"; you will see something like "/admin/content/files/usage/1".
 In this example 1 is your file id, or fid.
 Keep note of the fid.
-* Go to /node/add/page and enter some sample code with fid 1, this is meant to simulate what you would get after an import from Drupa 7: `[[{"type":"media","view_mode":"media_large","fid":"1","attributes":{"alt":"","class":"media-image","height":"187","style":"display: block; margin-left: auto; margin-right: auto;","typeof":"foaf:Image","width":"480"}}]]`
+* Go to /node/add/page and enter some sample code with fid 1, this is meant to simulate what you would get after an import from Drupal 7: `[[{"type":"media","view_mode":"media_large","fid":"1","attributes":{"alt":"","class":"media-image","height":"187","style":"display: block; margin-left: auto; margin-right: auto;","typeof":"foaf:Image","width":"480"}}]]`
 * Use the text format Full HTML.
 * Save; we will assume this is /node/2.
 * Go to /admin/config/content/formats/manage/full_html.